 In the aftermath of Reconstruction, southern states used poll taxes to deny poor black and white men the vote.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'poll tax.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Definition of poll tax for English Language Learners

 : a tax that each adult has to pay in order to vote in an election

 legal Definition of poll tax

-What made you look up poll tax?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up poll tax?
+Please tell us where you read or heard it (including the quote, if possible).